 - Door to Before: The Stargate returns balls from draining down the right outlane and returns it to the plunger.

-- Nintendo Hard: The Defender pin can be this to some players, especially if they are not aware of its wave-based level gameplay or the manually-activated Reverse kickback.
+- Nintendo Hard: The wave-based gameplay and the manually-activated Reverse kickback tend to trip up unaware players.
 If an operator removes the center post between the flippers, the game becomes even harder as a result.

 - Stalked by the Bell: Like its video game namesake, Baiters will appear to interfere with the player if he takes too long to destroy the Landers.